Explore Science-first Philosophy

 Belief without justification is opinion; belief with justification earns confidence.

 Once we understand truth as correspondence to reality, the practical question emerges: what should we believe?
 This week moves from theory to responsibility.
-Belief is not identity, nor is it loyalty to a tribe.
-It is a claim about reality that requires justification.
+Belief is a claim about reality, and as such, it requires justification.
+It is not merely identity, preference, or loyalty to a tribe.
 Evidence, coherence, and intellectual discipline matter.
-TST does not hand you conclusions; it gives you criteria for deciding which beliefs deserve your trust.
+Belief is not about given conclusions; it’s about you deciding which criteria and beliefs deserve your trust.

 Here are the six core takeaways that forged the depths of this week’s column.